 Modern madras prints outside of India are made with artificial dyes and remain bold and bright throughout their lifespan.
 The stripes and squares vary in width and size, creating a laid-back and unique print.
 The fabric is also available in regular cotton, or as a patchwork design, displaying multiple checked patterns upon one item.

 At Blinds Direct, we stock a selection of checked fabrics that are reminiscent of this print, displaying classic checks in zesty colours.
 Here are some of our favourites:

 Finally, windowpane check is a sleek and simple offering to the collection of checked patterns.
 Inspired by the perpendicular structure of a windowpane, this check design is formed with basic pinstripes in one or two colours, set on a plain backdrop.

 This simple check pattern is the perfect addition to many interior decor schemes, tying together other styles within your space, whilst offering a classic elegance.
 If you’d like to introduce windowpane checks to your home, our Brodie Pebble fabric is an excellent option.

 Windowpane checks are generally considered minimal and casual in style They are very easy to wear and accessorise, and can be combined and contrasted with a variety of other patterns without an overcrowded result.
 This means windowpane checks are a more versatile and suited to the modern home, especially if you’re a fan of mixing and matching colours and patterns.
 Which will you pick for your space?

-Discover our full range of checked fabrics at Blinds Direct and remember that you can choose these designs for your made to measure Roman blinds, curtains, cushions and lamp shades.
+Discover our full range of fabric with check patterns at Blinds Direct and remember that you can choose these designs for your made to measure Roman blinds, curtains, cushions and lamp shades.
 For more information about, please get in touch with our friendly team.